Contrition: Universal

-True contrition must extend to, at the very least, all mortal sins committed, and not just a select convenient few.
+True contrition must extend to, at the very least, all mortal sins committed and not just a select convenient few.
 This doctrine is intimately bound up with the Catholic teaching concerning grace and repentance.
-There is no forgiveness without sorrow of soul, and forgiveness is always accompanied by God's grace; grace cannot coexist with sin; and, as a consequence, one sin cannot be forgiven while another remains for which there is no repentance.
+There is no forgiveness without sorrow of soul, and forgiveness is always accompanied by God's grace.
+Grace cannot coexist with sin, and, as a consequence, one sin cannot be forgiven while another remains for which there is no repentance.

-The prophet Joel urged men to turn to God with their whole heart (Joel 2:12–19). and Christ tells the doctor of the law that we must love God with our whole mind, our whole strength (Luke 10:27).
+The prophet Joel urged men to turn to God with their whole heart (Joel 2:12-19), and Christ tells the doctor of the law that we must love God with our entire mind and strength (Luke 10:27).
 Ezekiel insists that a man must "turn from his evil ways" if he wish to live (Ezekiel 33:11).

-The Scholastics inquired into this question when they asked whether or not there must be a special act of contrition for every serious sin, and whether, in order to be forgiven, one must remember at the moment all grievous transgressions.
-To both questions they answered in the negative, judging that an act of sorrow which implicitly included all one's sins would be sufficient.
+The Scholastics inquired into this question when they asked whether or not there must be a special act of contrition for every serious sin and whether, to be forgiven, one must remember at the moment all grievous transgressions.
+To both questions, they answered in the negative, judging that an act of sorrow, which implicitly included all one's sins, would be sufficient.

 Sovereign

-According to Mark 8:35–37, Jesus admonished his disciples: "For those who want to save their life will lose it, and those who lose their life for my sake, and for the sake of the gospel, will save it.
+According to Mark 8:35–37, Jesus admonished his disciples: "For those who want to save their life will lose it, and those who lose their life for my sake and for the sake of the gospel will save it.
 For what will it profit them to gain the whole world and forfeit their life?
 Indeed, what can they give in return for their life?"
 Contrition for sin must take precedence over temporal concerns.
 When the envoys of the Empress Eudoxia threatened John Chrysostom, he responded, "Go tell the princess that Chrysostom fears only one thing, and that is sin."